-For further details about the RE curriculum at each Key Stage and the Archbishop of York award delivered through RE in year 7, please click on the links below.
+For further details about the RE curriculum at each Key Stage and the Archbishop of York award delivered through RE in year 7, please click on the links provided throughout this document.
+Alternatively, you can contact the RE department directly using the school’s ParentLine service.